corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-transactions.md

 {{< figure alt="committed tx" width=80% zoom="/en/images/committed_tx.png" >}}
 This means that:

-* The transaction’s inputs are marked as historic, and cannot be used in any future transactions
+* The transaction’s inputs are marked as historic, and cannot be used in any future transactions.
-* The transaction’s outputs become part of the current state of the ledger
+* The transaction’s outputs become part of the current state of the ledger.

 ## Transaction validity

-Each required signer should only sign the transaction if the following two conditions hold:
+Each required signer should only sign the transaction if it is:

-* **Transaction validity**: For both the proposed transaction, and every transaction in the chain of transactions that created the current proposed transaction’s inputs:>

-  * The transaction is digitally signed by all the required parties
+* *Valid*.
+The proposed transaction and every transaction the backchain of the proposed inputs must be signed by all the required parties and [contractually valid](key-concepts-contracts.md).
-  * The transaction is *contractually valid* (see [Contracts](key-concepts-contracts.md))

-* **Transaction uniqueness**: There exists no other committed transaction that has consumed any of the inputs to our proposed transaction (see [Consensus](key-concepts-consensus.md))
+* *Unique*: No other committed transaction has consumed any of the inputs to the proposed transaction.

-If the transaction gathers all of the required signatures, but the preceding conditions do not hold, the transaction’s outputs will not be valid and will not be accepted as inputs to subsequent transactions.
+If the transaction gathers all the required signatures without meeting these conditions, the transaction’s outputs are not valid and will not be accepted as inputs to subsequent transactions.

 ## Reference states

-As mentioned in [States](key-concepts-states.md), some states need to be referred to by the contracts of other input or output states but not updated/consumed.
+Some states need to be referred to by the contracts of other input or output states but not updated/consumed.
 This is where reference states come in.
 When a state is added to the references list of a transaction, instead of the inputs or outputs list, it is treated as a *reference state*.
 There are two important differences between regular states and reference states: